Skip to main content

 Polarity

 For the Frame Sync and Trigger signals, this setting determines if the camera reacts to the rising or falling edge of the signal.
-For all other signals (except IRIG), this settings determines if the signal is active in the High (+5 VDC) state or the Low (0 VDC) state.
+For all other signals (except IRIG), this settings determines if the signal is active in the high (i.e. +5 VDC) state or the low (i.e. 0 VDC) state.

 PolarityFunction

-Active HighSignal will be at 5V when in the active state and 0V in the inactive state
+Active HighSignal will high when in the active state and low in the inactive state

-Active LowSignal will be at 0V when in the active state and 5V in the inactive state
+Active LowSignal will low when in the active state and high in the inactive state

 Delay

-Sets a delay that can be specified in clock cycles 2, miliseconds, microseconds, or nanoseconds.
+Specifies a signal delay in clock cycles 2, milliseconds, microseconds, or nanoseconds.

-When used with input signals, it sets the delay time between when the signal is received from an external source, and when it is processed by the camera.
+Input ModesSets the delay time between when the signal is received from an external source, and when it is processed by the camera

-When used with output signals, it sets the delay time between when the signal is generated from the camera, and when it is output to external devices.
+Output ModesSets the delay time between when the signal is generated from the camera, and when it is output to external devices

-Minimum or maximum signal pulse width parameters are specified in clock cycles 2, miliseconds, microseconds, or nanoseconds.
+Specifies a minimum signal pulse width in clock cycles 2, milliseconds, microseconds, or nanoseconds.

 Filter